Skip to content

 "File does not look like a standard .env file"

-evnx heuristically checks if the input resembles a .env file.
-This warning is non-fatal — you can still back up non-standard files.
+evnx heuristically checks whether the input resembles a .env file.
+This warning is non-fatal — the backup proceeds regardless.

 ⚠️ File does not look like a standard .env file — backing up anyway